ysa134/torii/README.md

 ```
 app.import('vendor/torii/index.js', {
   // If you want to subclass a Torii class in your application, whitelist
   // that module here.
-For instance, the base endpoint class:
+For instance, the base provider class:
   //
-  // 'torii/endpoints/base': ['default']
+  // 'torii/providers/base': ['default']
   //
   // See http://iamstef.net/ember-cli/#managing-dependencies
 });